OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 ### Rework task {: #process_task_rework}

-If you need to make a revision, proceed as explained under “Submitting a solution" (submission).
+If you need to make a revision, proceed as explained under "Submitting a solution" (submission).
 In the section **"Revision"**, your coach may also return your work to you several times for correction.

 As soon as the coach considers the task to be completed, he or she will close the revision period.
 At any time, you can see which documents have been submitted by you and your coach and can view them.